ZupIT/beagle-docs/Settings/content/en/docs/Get Started/Creating a project from scratch/Case Android/_index.md

 * Although, if you plan to turn this example into a release application, we recomend you using the **`networkSecurityConfig`** which you can configure using [**android developers page instructions**](https://developer.android.com/training/articles/security-config).
 {{% /alert %}}

-### Passo 3: Create an AppBeagleConfig
+### Step 3: Create an AppBeagleConfig

-For the next steps, you should create a `AppBeagleConfig` class, that is part of [**Beagle's installation**](../../../../../../../installing-beagle/android) and it's responsible to register some important configurations.
+For the next steps, you should create a `AppBeagleConfig` class, that is part of [**Beagle's installation**](/docs/get-started/installing-beagle/android) and it's responsible to register some important configurations.

 When you create the call, we should guarantee that it's configured in this way: